antofic/GraphCodable/Docs/UserGuide.md

 print( outRoot == inRoot )	// prints: true
 ```
 It is also possible to mix keyed and unkeyed coding, as long as the unkeyed variables are decoded in the same order in which they were encoded.
-It is recommended that you use unkeyed coding not in cases like this, but rather when you need to store a single value or a sequence of values.
+It is recommended that you use unkeyed coding not in cases like this, but rather when you need to encode only a single value or a sequence of values.
 The following example shows how array conformance is implemented in the GraphCodable package using unkeyed encode/decode:

 ```swift
 extension Array: GEncodable where Element:GEncodable {